Aalpha007/discord-bot/README.md

-# not-for-all
+# Discord Bot

-  This is a discord bot made using the library discord.py I have used python for this bot.
+  This is a discord bot made using the library `discord.py`.
+This was made for playing around using `discord.py`